mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 ## Adafruit MQTT settings

-MQTT is a lightweight data distribution protocol of the Pub / Sub type data distribution model by TCP / IP.
+MQTT is a lightweight data distribution protocol of the Pub/Sub type data distribution model by TCP/IP.
 It is a mechanism that allows you to send commands safely to IoT devices in networks such as homes and factories when you want to send commands from outside.
 However, if you do not pay attention to security, it may be that someone else has been heating up your house without permission.
 So, this time, I will use Adafruit's MQTT, which is free but can use the user authentication function.